The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Crossed products

-The second part of the statement about the fixed point algebra follows from \autoref{Moritaweak} which says that $A^{\alpha}$ is Morita equivalent to $A \rtimes _{\alpha} G$, and \autoref{cormorita} which implies that the tracial rank zero is preserved under Morita equivalence in the class of simple C*-algebras. \end{proof}
+The second part of the statement about the fixed point algebra follows from Corollary~\ref{simpleweak} which says that $A^{\alpha}$ is isomorphic to a full corner of $A \rtimes _{\alpha} G$, and Theorem~\ref{cormorita} which implies that the tracial rank zero is passed to corners. \end{proof}

-We remark that if the action $\alpha$ in the preceding theorem has the tracial Rokhlin property (in the sense of \autoref{t.R.p}), then the assumption that $A$ is separable is unnecessary.